 Given its branding, one might think that Harrah’s would quickly become the Philadelphia area’s market share leader.
 But the Chester moniker didn’t resonate with tourists, and in 2012 the facility rebranded as Harrah’s Philadelphia.
 The goal of the rebrand was so that the casino could market itself as a regional property, and it worked.

-Today, Harrah’s Philadelphia is a full-service casino supporting over 2,400 slot terminals, more than 100 table games (including stadium gaming), numerous casual and upscale eateries (including the famous Cove Steakhouse & Raw Bar), and various entertainment options.
+Today, Harrah’s Philadelphia is a full-service casino supporting over 2,400 slot terminals, more than 100 table games (including stadium gaming), a brand new WSOP poker room, numerous casual and upscale eateries (including the famous Cove Steakhouse & Raw Bar), and various entertainment options.
 The casino was recently expanded, adding new gaming and entertainment space as well as casual eateries in 2016-17.

 There’s no real reason to debate whether or not Harrah’s Philadelphia will enter the online space: it will.
-The real question is who will it partner with.
-While 888 would make a serviceable partner, it feels better suited as an online poker ally.
-For online casino, Harrah’s may be best off going the route of its sister site CaesarsCasino.com in New Jersey, and align with powerful platform provider NYX Gaming.
+The process has already begun.
+The only questions are when, and who will it partner with?
+888 is a serviceable partner as an online poker ally, but for online casino Harrah’s may be best off going with SG Digital.

-In either case, Harrah’s has the financial capabilities to market heavily to patrons during the critical launch period, so we’re expecting it to do well out of the gate.
-Whether it can maintain or elevate its early market position is going to depend on its game library, loyalty program integration, banking, and a whole slew of other factors.
+In any case, Harrah’s has the financial capabilities to market heavily to patrons during the critical launch period, so we’re expecting it to do well when they do launch an online product.
+Whether it can maintain or elevate its early market position is going to depend on its game library, loyalty program integration, banking options, promotions offered, and other as yet unpredictable factors.